nsidc/qgreenland/scripts/private-archive-preprocess/racmo_qgreenland_jan2021/README.md

 gzip: refreeze.1958-2018.BN_RACMO2.3p2_FGRN055_1km.YYmean.nc.gz: unexpected end of file
 ```

-This batch also contained a calculated complete wind vector file ff10m which
+This batch contained a calculated complete wind vector file ff10m which did not
-did not match our own calculations.
+match our own calculations, so we calculate our own wind vectors.

+This batch contained an Icemask file which included the PROMICE mask,
+topography, and grounded ice.

 ## January 2021